pgpkeys-eu/pgpkeys-eu.github.io/docs/keyserver-roadmap-2024-08.md

 Other news
 ----------

-The [OpenPGP Replacement Key Signalling Mechanism](https://datatracker.ietf.org/doc/html/draft-ietf-openpgp-replacementkey) has recently been adpoted by the OpenPGP IETF Working Group.
+The [OpenPGP Replacement Key Signalling Mechanism](https://datatracker.ietf.org/doc/html/draft-ietf-openpgp-replacementkey) has recently been adopted by the OpenPGP IETF Working Group.

 Andrew Gallagher (1st August, 2024)